 Big, bushy beards, red flannel shirts, and suspenders.
 The stereotypical image of the lumberjack is something that many people know.
 The lumberjack has two standbys in his arsenal of tree removal: the ax and the chainsaw.

 The evolution of the ax makes enough sense just by looking at it – the wedge with its sharpened edge can easily be placed at the end of the long line of primitive carving tools from centuries and millennia before.
-But what about the chainsaw?
+But what about the electric chainsaw?
 How did such a strange tool come about?

 Believe it or not, the modern chainsaw actually has its beginnings in medicine.
 John Aitken and James Jeffray were both Scottish doctors who independently invented the same basic tool in the 1780’s for the purpose of cutting not wood, but bone.